Together-Java/ModernJava/src/loops_ii/drawing_right_triangles.md

-# Drawing Shapes
+# Drawing Right Triangles

 One of the more fun things to do with `for` loops[^quiz] is to use them to print out shapes.

-Say you wanted to draw this triangle.
+Say you wanted to draw this right triangle.

 ```
 *